 Your joyful relationship with God is also a source of optimism and courage.
 Even when you suffer terrible circumstances in your life, you can remember God’s promise, “And My Spirit remains among you; take courage” (Haggai 2:5; see also Matthew 28:20).
 Regardless of what you might face, you can always depend upon Christ’s words, “Let not your heart be troubled; you believe in God, believe also in Me” (John 14:1).
 These promises are a source of joy for Christians because, St. John Chrysostom points out, they show us that Christ is “the one Who makes all things easy.”
 You will live in true joy when you experience God working in and through the difficulties you face in life.

-When you think about some of these types of joy—and the fact that you can experience and grow in this joy through your relationship with our joyous and joy-giving God—you can better understand why pursuing physical pleasure or mere emotional happiness will never enable you to experience true, transforming joy.
+When you think about some of these facets of joy—and the fact that you can experience and grow in this joy through your relationship with our joyous and joy-giving God—you can better understand why pursuing physical pleasure or mere emotional happiness will never enable you to experience true, transforming joy.
 As St. Peter of Damascus puts it, “If our joy is not in the Lord, not only do we not rejoice, but in all probability we never shall.”
-This is why you and I should pray with the Holy Apostle Paul, “Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit” (Romans 15:13).
+This is why you and I should pray along with the Holy Apostle Paul’s benediction, “Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit” (Romans 15:13).

 CARRY IT INTO DAILY LIFE